Croydon/blog/content/2020/07/about-this-blog.md

 On _Go DEV!_ I posted regularly at the beginning, but the frequency eventually died down.
 As I explained in the first post back then, the primary concept was to write about computer science news and software which are rather less common - since full-time bloggers will write about the "big news" better anyway as I could as a project in my spare time - but also about computer science basics and every topic that I currently spending time on.

-I tried to write most posts in a formal way, optimized site speed and SEO and spent quite a lot of time on making it more _professional_ (whatever that _actual_ means).
+I tried to write most posts in a formal way, tried to optimize site speed and SEO and spent quite a lot of time on making it more _professional_ (whatever that _actual_ means).
 This did cost too much time eventually.

 In April 2016, I tried to change the concept of the blog.
 I wrote my first article in English with the title _That Is Why Video Games Matter_, which was also the first post where I directly wrote about the influence tech can have on a single person and society as a whole.